Tournament Policies & Rules & Regulations

 CODE OF CONDUCT: Golf is a complex game and we must expect the rules to reflect that fact.
 The purpose of the rules is to insure that as far as possible, everyone plays the same game.
 Thus, the rules serve as a guide for all players.
 All players shall conduct themselves in a disciplined manner, demonstrating courtesy and sportsmanship at all times, irrespective of how competitive they may be.

-- Competitors will be in violation of this Code of Conduct if they engage in abusive language, club throwing, disrespect of volunteers or officials, abuse of the golf course, use of drugs or alcohol during tournament play, not adhering to the dress code during tournament play, leaving the course during a competitive round without permission of an official, vandalism, abusive behavior to employees of host facilities, and otherwise failing to conduct themselves in keeping with the game’s traditions, which include respect for fellow competitors.
+- Competitors will be in violation of this Code of Conduct if they engage in abusive language, club throwing, disrespect of volunteers or officials, abuse of the golf course, use of drugs during tournament play, not adhering to the dress code during tournament play, leaving the course during a competitive round without permission of an official, vandalism, abusive behavior to employees of host facilities, and otherwise failing to conduct themselves in keeping with the game’s traditions, which include respect for fellow competitors.

 - Proper attire is required at all times primarily dictated by the rules at the host facility.
 Players should always be aware of the dress requirements of each event in which they compete and dress accordingly.
 Metal spikes are prohibited in all LLCCGA events.